e99 Online Shopping Mall

 5-0 out of 5 stars Fun and educational

 My 9-year-old son and I had tremendous fun assembling the models in this kit.
 Each of the models in the kit contains an adaptation of Escher's periodic design in a way that the geometric solid is continously covered with it.
-Though a unique personal experience, my son learned what tetrahedron, octahedron, dodecahedron, cuboctahedron and kaleidocycle look like.
+Through a unique personal experience, my son learned what tetrahedron, octahedron, dodecahedron, cuboctahedron and kaleidocycle look like.
 This is the best project we ever worked on.

 5-0 out of 5 stars Teachers Alert!
 Parents Alert!